mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

     ...
 ```

-What we want to do is to package the folder `mock_chexpert`.
-We need first to create a file specifying how someone can find the data records path and the labels path.
-Create a file named `paths.yaml` that specifies the data records path and the labels path, as follows:
+Our goal is to package the folder `mock_chexpert`, we must first create a file called `paths.yaml`.
+This file will provide instructions on how to locate the data records path and the labels path.
+The `paths.yaml` file should specify both the data records path and the labels path.

 In your workspace directory (`medperf_tutorial`), create a file `paths.yaml` and fill it with the following: